moorepants/DynamicistToolKit/docs/index.rst

 .. toctree::
    :maxdepth: 2

+   dtk

 .. include:: ../README.rst

 References
 ==========

 ..
+[Basu-Mandal2007] Basu-Mandal, P.; Chatterjee, A. & Papadopoulos, J. M.
+   Hands-free circular motions of a benchmark bicycle.
+Proceedings of the Royal Society A: Mathematical, Physical and Engineering Sciences, 2007, 463, 1983-2003

-[Meijaard2007] Meijaard, J. P.; Papadopoulos, J. M.; Ruina, A. & Schwab, A. L. Linearized dynamics equations for the balance and steer of a bicycle: A benchmark and review Proceedings of the Royal Society
+..
+[Meijaard2007] Meijaard, J. P.; Papadopoulos, J. M.; Ruina, A. & Schwab, A. L. Linearized dynamics equations for the balance and steer of a bicycle: A benchmark and review.
+Proceedings of the Royal Society
    A: Mathematical, Physical and Engineering Sciences, 2007, 463, 1955-1982

+..
+[Moore2012] Moore, J. K. Human Control of a Bicycle.
+PhD Dissertation.
+   University of California, Davis, 2012

 Indices and tables
 ==================